 - Students seeking admission to the Graduate School must have obtained a baccalaureate degree, prior to the start of the term for which s/he is admitted, from a fully accredited U.S. institution of higher learning or from a recognized foreign institution.
 An accredited U.S. institution is one that is accredited by the appropriate regional agency (Middle States, New England, North Central, Northwest, Southern or Western Association of Colleges and Schools).
 A recognized foreign institution is an institution that is recognized by that nation's Ministry of Education or similar authority as a postsecondary, academic degree-granting institution. - An overall grade point average of 2.75 on undergraduate work and 3.00 on all graduate work is required by the Graduate School.
 Individual departments may require higher grade point averages.
 Upon admission students must have official transcripts sent by each institution of higher learning previously attended directly to the Graduate School.
 To be official, records must bear the Registrar's signature and/or official seal of the issuing institution.
 A summary of credits transferred and recorded on the transcript issued by the institution granting the degree will not suffice. - Applicants must submit scores on the verbal, quantitative and analytical writing portions of the aptitude section of the Graduate Record Examination (GRE) unless their chosen program is listed below.
 This rule may be waived in individual cases upon recommendation of the Director of Graduate Studies in the individual department or program.
 However, in cases where waivers are granted, the GRE scores must be submitted before the end of the first semester of graduate study.
 The advanced portion of the GRE may be required by individual programs.
-Students who have an earned academic doctorate are exempt from the GRE/GMAT requirement.
 Test scores must be sent directly to the University of Kentucky Graduate School from ETS.
-To register for these tests, go to www.ets.org/, or write to the Educational Testing Service (ETS), Box 6000, Princeton, NJ 08541, for information concerning the appropriate examination. - Domestic applicants (U.S. citizens or resident aliens) must pay a \$65 application fee.
+To register for these tests, go to www.ets.

+org/, or write to the Educational Testing Service (ETS), Box 6000, Princeton, NJ 08541, for information concerning the appropriate examination.

+Domestic applicants (U.S. citizens or resident aliens) must pay a \$65 application fee.
 This must be paid by credit card at the time of on-line application submission.

-No GRE or GMAT is required for admission to: Accounting (M.S.; UK students only); Arts Administration (MA); Business Administration (MBA; Greece); Educational Leadership (M.Ed.); Social Work (M.S.W.); Rehabilitation Counseling (M.R.C.); Instructional Systems Design (M.S.); Interdisciplinary Early Childhood Education (M.S.Ed.); Manufacturing Systems Engineering (M.S.); Special Education (M.S.Ed.); University Scholars (all programs); Professional/Graduate dual degree programs (for example Pharm.D./MPA),
+No GRE or GMAT is required for admission to:

+Accounting (MS; GPA > 3.5), Arts Administration (MA), Business Administration (MBA; Greek program only), Digital Mapping (MS), Educational Leadership (M.Ed.), Higher Education (MS), Information Communication Technology (MS), Interdisciplinary Early Childhood Education (M.S.
+Ed.), Library Science (MS), Manufacturing Systems Engineering (M.S.), Rehabilitation Counseling (M.R.C.), Social Work (M.S.W.), Social and Philosophical Studies in Education (MS), Special Education (M.S.
+Ed.).

+No GRE or GMAT is required for admission in the following categories:

+Graduate certificate, Post-baccalaureate, Professional/Graduate dual degree programs (for example Pharm.D./MPA), Fifth Year, Rank I, and other certifications, University Scholars (all programs).